sasabosnic/rgz/vi.md

 automatic commands           | `/bin/sh`
 scripts and expressions      | `/bin/sh`

-I haven't used the following features, so I didn't have a chance to find a workaround for them: folding, printing, mouse support,
+Finally, there are Vim features I didn't use, so I haven't check for
+alternatives:

+folding,
+printing,
+mouse support,